kyma-project/telemetry-manager/docs/contributor/arch/011-kymastatsmetrics.md

 ## Context

-The [Advanced pipeline status based on data flow](https://github.com/kyma-project/telemetry-manager/issues/425) epic describes efforts to make problems of the Telemetry module more transparent to users by utilizing CRD status conditions.
+The epic [Advanced pipeline status based on data flow](https://github.com/kyma-project/telemetry-manager/issues/425) describes efforts to make problems of the Telemetry module more transparent to users by utilizing CRD status conditions.
-To ease day-two operations, the status of the Telemetry and other Kyma modules should by available as metrics to enable users to integrate them into their monitoring system.
-For instance, by setting up alerts for a module status that differs from the expected value.
+To ease day-two operations, the status of the Telemetry and other Kyma modules should be available as metrics.
+Then, users can integrate these metrics into their monitoring system; for example, by setting up alerts for a module status that differs from the expected value.

 The [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) exporter provides a way to [export metrics for custom resources](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/metrics/extend/customresourcestate-metrics.md).
 This record describes a way to integrate similar functionality to the Telemetry module's OpenTelemetry Collectors.
 The solution should avoid the maintenance overhead of an additional third-party-image and allow a dynamic configuration, based on the active Kyma modules.

+We investigated the following existing solutions:

-An OpenTelemetry Collector receiver with similar scope as kube-state-metrics is the [Kubernetes Cluster Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sclusterreceiver).
+- The [Kubernetes Cluster Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sclusterreceiver) is an OpenTelemetry Collector receiver with similar scope as kube-state-metrics .
 However, this receiver does not support monitoring custom resources.
-Another available source to monitor changes of arbitrary Kubernetes objects is the [Kubernetes Objects Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sobjectsreceiver).
+- Another available source to monitor changes of arbitrary Kubernetes objects is the [Kubernetes Objects Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/k8sobjectsreceiver).
 This receiver produces only logs and no metrics.

-The OpenTelemetry Collector provides interfaces for enhancements by implementing custom receiver plugins.
+- The OpenTelemetry Collector provides interfaces for enhancements by implementing custom receiver plugins.
 The OpenTelemetry project provides [documentation](https://opentelemetry.io/docs/collector/building/receiver/) on implementing a custom receiver and adding it to a custom distribution of the Collector.

 ## Decision